-In India, banks charge the highest rate of interests for credit cards, from 36% to 42% per annum.
-A bank decides the interest rate for a particular customer based on his credit history, financial capability and also depending on the type of card he chooses.
+In India, banks charge the highest rate of interest for credit cards, from 36% to 42% per annum.
+A bank decides the interest rate for a particular customer based on his credit history, financial capability, and also depending on the type of card he chooses.
 Applicants with good credit scores and regular payment patterns get the best deals on their credit card interest rates.

 What are the different payment networks utilized by banks in India for credit card transactions?

 Banks in India have tied up with Visa, MasterCard, and American Express (AMEX) to process credit card payments, connecting merchant accounts with the acquiring banks.

 What are the eligibility requirements to be fulfilled while acquiring a credit card?